marcosstevens2012/myportfolio/README.md

 - Developed first with the Mobile First methodology, then for desktop.
 - Compatible with all mobile devices and with a beautiful and pleasant user interface.

-💙 Join the channel to see more videos like this.
+💙 Base Files and Tutorial, Join the channel to see.
 [Bedimcode](https://www.youtube.com/c/Bedimcode)

 ![preview img](/preview.png)